-Titl A e: arms and Responses Effective Date: 8/17/2017 Page 1 of 7 Supersedes - SOP(s)/Date(s): SOP II-250 ALARMS AND RESPONSE revised 09/21/07 1 PURPOSE The purpose of this procedure is to define the departn dispatched to a particular call type.
-This procedure wi efficiently assigning available resources at the time of Il aid in the departments goal of 2 SCOPE The scope of this procedure applies to all operations members.
-3 ACCREDITATION REFERENCE 5E, 5F, 5G, 5H 4 PROCEDURE The response matrix for City of Lawrence and Grant township incidents are listed in Table 1.
-The response matrix for Douglas County incidents are listed in Table 2.
+Titl Al e: arms and Responses Effective Date: 8/17/2017 Page 1 of 7 Supersedes - SOP(s)/Date(s): SOP II-250 ALARMS AND RESPONSE revised 09/21/07 1 PURPOSE The purpose of this procedure is to define the departm dispatched to a particular call type.
+This procedure wil efficiently assigning available resources at the time of ll aid in the departments goal of 2 SCOPE The scope of this procedure applies to all operations r members.
+3 ACCREDITATION REFERENCE 5E, 5F, 5G, 5H 4 PROCEDURE The response matrix for City of Lawrence and Grant to ownship incidents are listed in Table The response matrix for Douglas County incidents are listed in Table 2.
 A "Call Start Dictionary" is found in Appendix 1.
-The Douglas County Emergency Communications Center "Dispatch" will utilize the response matrix to dispatch the most appropriate available resources.
-As additional information is received, the call type may be changed or the levels "BALANCED" to the next appropriate level.
-BALANCING of alarm.
-The highest level within the response matrix is Level 1.
-The BALANCING of an alarm based upon the best av Dispatch, as they receive additional information from t Highest ranking officer assigned to the call.
-This will b Lieutenant assigned to the Engine/Quint/Truck when the second the caller or additional callers. (b) be the responsibility of the Captain or When the highest level of a given response is reached need to be requested through dispatch. eached, additional or specialized resources 5 TURNPIKE RESPONSES The City limit is within mile markers 201-206 County Fire Districts are responsible for fire response s within mile markers 188.5-201
+The Douglas County Emergency Communications Cer matrix to dispatch the most appropriate available reso received, the call type may be changed or the levels "E level. urces.
+As additional information is BALANCING of alarm.
+The highest level within the response matrix is Level 1 The BALANCING of an alarm based upon the best av Dispatch, as they receive additional information from the Highest ranking officer assigned to the call.
+This will be Lieutenant assigned to the Engine/Quint/Truck when the tagging to the tagging to the tagging the tagging to the tagging tagging the tagging the tagging tagging the tagging tagging the tagging he caller or additional callers. (b) be the responsibility of the Captain or When the highest level of a given response is reached need to be requested through dispatch. d, additional or specialized resources 5 TURNPIKE RESPONSES The City limit is within mile markers 201-206 County Fire Districts are responsible for fire responses s within mile markers 188.5-201